Saturday: Are There 4 College Football Games In 4K? Really? - The TV Answer Man!

 ESPN will broadcast the game in 4K which will be available in the format on special 4K channels on DIRECTV, Verizon, YouTube TV and Comcast.
 The 4K production will be ‘native 4K,’ meaning ESPN produces the event in 4K as well as transmits it to the home in 4K.
 See link for details.

 In addition, providers such as YouTube TV, FuboTV and DIRECTV will show Saturday’s 7:30 a.m.
 ET English Premier League soccer game between Fullham and Chelsea in 4K.
+(Update: The EPL game has been postponed due to the death of Queen Elizabeth.)

 So while it isn’t the NFL, Dale, Saturday will at least provide some action in 4K.